10 Self Defense Tools You Can Legally Carry In Canada

 Self-defense keychains (legal if carried for practical use)

 These tools are legal because they have primary functions unrelated to self-defense but can be used in emergencies if necessary.
+Keep in mind, concealment of a weapon is a separate offence under s.90.

 2. Can You Carry Pepper Spray for Self-Defense in Canada?